phasza/cucumber-wiremock-example/README.md

 ```
 The `builder()` needs the main class of the application (I guess it needs it to get the current class loader) and optionally an environment to configure the framework.
 The default environment is `FUNCTIONAL` so I omitted the environment.

 The `start()` method creates the context and finalizes the configuration.
-We haven't configured much for now.
+We haven"t configured much for now.

-The `context` should be used in a try-resource or closed manually otherwise as we need to close it to invoke all the `AutoCloseable` beans' `close()` method and free up any resources needed (like releasing a sever connection).
+The `context` should be used in a try-resource or closed manually otherwise as we need to close it to invoke all the `AutoCloseable` beans" `close()` method and free up any resources needed (like releasing a sever connection).

 #### 3. **Create a service bean and inject it into the consumer**